Looking for an associate or second photographer?

 Hire me!
 I'm located in Indianapolis & will travel

 Hello there!
 Hiring a photographer to represent your business isn't always easy or fun.
-Having run my own wedding photography business in Vermont for the past 7 years and 100+ weddings, I know how it goes.
+Having run my own wedding photography business in Vermont since 2012 and 150+ weddings, I know how it goes.
 So I've created this handy page to give you all the info you'll need to assess if we're a good fit.

-With my move to Indiana (I'll be an official Hoosier May 1st), I decided to transition my business from primarily shooting my own weddings, to shooting others'.
+With my move to Indiana in May 2019, I decided to transition my business from primarily shooting my own weddings, to shooting others'.
 I'm very comfortable shooting by myself as a lead photographer or stepping back and getting the critical shots you want from a second perspective.
 I have my own car and am happy to drive wherever is needed, provided I can be home by midnight (otherwise, I ask for a travel stipend for a hotel room).

 |Who the heck are you?||Why should I hire you?||Can you shoot details?|